seedstack/website/content/docs/w20/manual/security.md

 The authentication service can be used to alter the currently connected subject:

-* authenticate a new subject with its credentials and define it as the globally active subject,
+* Authenticate a new subject with its credentials and define it as the globally active subject.
-* deauthenticate the currently active subject,
+* Deauthenticate the currently active subject.
-* refresh the currently active subject.
+* Refresh the currently active subject.

 The authentication service can also be used to query identity information about the subject, such as its identifier or its principals.